egap/methods-guides/latex-guide/latex-guide.md

 # 4. On collaboration

-Often your writing is often interleaved with edits and contributions from co-authors.
+Often your writing is interleaved with edits and contributions from co-authors.
-How do you track changes and version in your LaTeX document?
+How do you track changes and versions in your LaTeX document?

 ## Collaborating asychronously: git version control